cunyap/pypocquant/manual/UserInstructions.md

 ![Extrated strip](strip_annotated.png)

-In the following we show how to obtain position and extent of the sensor areas in Fiji.
+In the following we show how to obtain position and extent of the sensor areas in Fiji or ImageJ.
 Later we will see how to do the same in the pyPOCQuant user interface.

 ![Area selection in Fiji](fiji_selection.png)